Gout: 8 Foods that Can Cause It

 Avoid drinks that contain corn syrup or fructose, diet soft drinks and bottled juices.
 These drinks contain many sweeteners that cause increased production of uric acid.
 The daily consumption of drinks that contain sugar or fructose increases the overall risk of suffering gout for women.

 In this group, you will also find purine-rich foods such as cauliflower, spinach and mushrooms.
 If you like all of these foods, you can reduce your consumption rather than cutting them out completely.
-Vegetarian diets promote the excretion of purines.
+Also, keep in mind that vegetarian diets promote the excretion of purines.

 Liver is in the “strictly forbidden” category, together with kidneys and sweetbreads.
 In other words, avoid eating the organs of a cow, lamb or any other similar type of animal.
 These foods are not good for your health in any way, let alone for those who suffer from gout.